develone/mecrisp-pi/README.md

 `cd mecrisp-pi/pico-ice`

-To flash the gateware on Ubuntu try:
+To flash the gateware on try:

 `sudo dfu-util -a 0 -D j1a.bin`

 To talk to the fpga, first you have to find the usb devices.
+On Ubuntu:

 `ls /dev | grep ACM`